umairmy305/notebooks-sharing/README.md

 git clone https://github.com/sdsc-hpc-training-org/notebooks-sharing.git
 ```

 Then, create a Conda environment that contains specific versions of all the packages needed to reproduce the results of this study.
 Note, the `&` at the end.
 This will run the command in the background.
-The nohup command will keep the installation going, even if you logout or get disconnected.
+The nohup command will keep the installation going, even if you logout or get disconnected. **Note, this step may run for an hour a longer.**
 ```
 nohup conda env create -f notebooks-sharing/environment.yml > conda-notebook-env-install.log &
 ```